GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
-I would do things and they would just turn out right.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts